In a lot of ways, it was more than just a major defection. It was the straw the broke the camel's back.

 In reality, the quartet had seen enough of the sinking ship that was WCW and Benoit even left behind a world title to make the change.
 They asked for their release and got it, but of the four, Benoit and Guerrero would find the most success prior to their deaths.

 Saturn was paired off with a mop and Malenko became Double Ho Seven.
 Um, yeah.
-Anyway, the Radicalz debut on Raw:
+Anyway, the Radicalz debut on RAW, after the jump.

 How shocked were you at the time this went down, Cagesiders?
 And were you satisfied with the way it was booked?